stackhpc/stackhpc-kayobe-config/doc/source/operations/rocky-linux-9.rst

    may be worked around after Neutron has been restarted by detaching then reattaching the floating IP to the load balancer's virtual IP.

--  If you are using hyper-convered Ceph, please also note the potential issues in the Storage section below.
+-  If you are using hyper-converged Ceph, please also note the potential issues in the Storage section below.

 Full procedure for one host